prabakaranc98/prabakaranc98/README.md

 The work compounds: every sprint sharpens the next question.
 Every failure is evidence.
 Everything is public.

 What drives me: understanding *how machines actually learn and reason*, not just getting them to output something plausible.
-My territory sits at the intersection of **world models, causal inference, interpretability, continual learning, and cognitive science** — areas where the interesting science and the hard engineering are the same problem.
+My territory sits at the intersection of **language models, generative models, world models,agentic models, causal inference, interpretability, continual learning, and cognitive science** — areas where the interesting science and the hard engineering are the same problem.

 Learning > knowing.
 Fundamentals are earned through execution.